-4. Recommended Approval of Revised Board Policy A
+10. Recommended Lodging of Revised Board Policy A

-On motion by Dr. Larson and seconded by Mr. Gee, the Board unanimously approved the revisions to Board Policy A, all as more fully set forth in Exhibit A attached hereto and by this reference incorporated herein.
+On motion by Dr. Larson and seconded by Dr. Graham, the Board unanimously approved the lodging of revised Board Policy A.

-5. Recommended Approval of Revised Board Procedure AP
+11. Recommended Lodging of Revised Board Procedure AP

-On motion by Dr. Graham and seconded by Mr. Gee, the Board unanimously approved the revisions to Board Procedure AP, all as more fully set forth in Exhibit A attached hereto and by this reference incorporated herein.
+On motion by Dr. Graham and seconded by Dr. Larson, the Board unanimously approved the lodging of revised Board Procedure AP.

-6. Recommended Approval of Revised Board Policy B
+12. Recommended Lodging of Revised Board Policy B

-On motion by Ms. Ross and seconded by Ms. Marshall, the Board unanimously approved the revisions to Board Policy B, all as more fully set forth in Exhibit A attached hereto and by this reference incorporated herein.
+On motion by Dr. Graham and seconded by Ms. Ross, the Board unanimously approved the lodging of revised Board Policy B.

-7. Recommended Approval of Revised Board Policy C
+13. Recommended Lodging of Revised Board Policy C